Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

 ![Crime Frequency by Hour](image/crime_frequency_by_hour.png)

-### 2) Central records the highest concentration of reported crimes
+### 2) Central records the highest number of reported nighttime crimes

 The **Central** area records the highest number of reported crimes during nighttime hours.